FAQ: Questions asked frequently about grammar school preparatory tuition with Dr Karen O'Rourke

 Please note that assessment feedback is confidential and will not be shared with anyone other than a parent or legal guardian.I appreciate that on the day of the assessment, nerves might affect performance.
 However, each child may have only one attempt at the assessment.
 In exceptional circumstances (such as an acute illness or a child not performing well in the assessment in one area, while doing well in other areas), I may offer a short period of individual or group tuition with me to monitor and measure progress.
 Parents can help children by not placing pressure on them.

-My decision in the offering or declining of a place in tuition with me is not negotiable, and I will never respond to financial or material inducements, threats or intimidation in this respect.
+My decision in the offering or declining of a place in tuition with me is not negotiable, and I will never respond to financial or material inducements, threats to leave poor reviews on websites, or any other form of intimidation in this respect.

 And finally . . .